NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tricks/installing_ jupyter_notebook.md

 * Wait for it to download

 * Once the download is done, open a terminal and cd into the directory it was downloaded to, most likely ‘Downloads’.
-Use ls to ensure that you have a file named Anaconda3-5.0.1-Linux-x86_64.sh in that directory.

-type in `source Anaconda3-5.0.1-Linux-x86_64.sh` and hit enter.
+Use ls to ensure that you have a file named Anaconda3-5.0.1-Linux-x86_64.sh in that directory type in `source Anaconda3-5.0.1-Linux-x86_64.sh` and hit enter.
 Note: for some people it will complain and not proceed.
-If so, try doing

-`bash Anaconda3-5.0.1-Linux-x86_64.sh` instead.
+If so, try doing `bash Anaconda3-5.0.1-Linux-x86_64.sh` instead.

 * You will be asked to review a license agreement.
 You use the space bar to go through it.
 When you get to the end, accept the agreement by typing in “yes”.